savagerunderscorelex/madlibsgonemad/logs.md

 5:08 PM Removed button styling since the github pages site did not appear correctly (mad lib selection, + the button problem from yesterday)

 5:12 PM lol I forgot github pages is really specific about file paths so I adjusted select mad lib stylesheet file path

+6:22 PM found a cute font for "regular" text: Sour Gummy, inprog setting all the fonts, added second font for headings, adjusted mad lib form page headings to accommadate the new font